 Q: Are female mice suitable for NASH studies?

 JR: C57BL/6 female mice (including C57BL/6NTac females) are resistant to a NASH phenotype.
 We do not know why.
 This is not the case in humans.
-To the best of my knowledge, there is no gender difference in prevalence within the human population.
+To the best of my knowledge, there is no sex difference in prevalence within the human population.
 We do not offer female NASH mice for this reason.

 Q: Have you looked at any potential cardiovascular and/or atherogenic effects such as aortic thickening or heart weight in this model?